Discover more about current and recent research projects in the School of Literatures, Languages and Cultures.

 Conversions to Protestant Christianity in India began in the early 1700s and continued through the period of British colonialism in the nineteenth and early twentieth centuries.
 Many Protestant converts wrote autobiographical narratives on their conversion experience which were translated for wider circulation within India and in Europe and North America.
 Taking in a range of narratives (tracts, journal articles, letters, obituaries, and autobiographies), the interdisciplinary project explored the translation of Protestant subjectivity across English, German, Marathi and Tamil.
 The materials collected and interpreted have been of particular use in secondary level teaching, with CPD events for teachers awarded follow-on funding in 2019.

-Funded by the Arts and Humanities Research Council (AHRC): November 2014 - May 2017
+Funded by the Arts and Humanities Research Council (AHRC): November 2014 to May 2017

 LLC team: Dr Hephzibah Israel (Principal Investigator)

-Developing an ASR is part of an iterative research programme at the University of Edinburgh devoted to developing language technology tools for Scottish Gaelic, therein advancing a number of interlinked research, media and government agendas.
-Specifically, it builds upon resources and techniques developed in two previous studies: the Gaelic Part-of-Speech Tagging Project (funded by Bòrd na Gàidhlig and Carnegie); and the Gaelic Handwriting Recognition Project, which involved digitising hundreds of manuscripts in the School of Scottish Studies Archives.
-It also incorporates two recent spoken language ethnographic recording projects - Saoghal Thormoid and Stòras Beò nan Gàidheal - conducted by project partners, the University of the Highlands and Islands and Quorate Technology Limited.
+The ASR project builds upon resources and techniques developed in two previous studies: the Gaelic Part-of-Speech Tagging Project (funded by Bòrd na Gàidhlig and Carnegie); and the Gaelic Handwriting Recognition Project, which involved digitising and automatically transcribing thousands of manuscripts in the School of Scottish Studies Archives.
+It also incorporates two recent spoken language ethnographic recording projects - Saoghal Thormoid and Stòras Beò nan Gàidheal - conducted by project partners, the University of the Highlands and Islands.
+Following the successful trial of the ASR system, GARG is now working with a range of partners on various applications, including in Canada on speech recognition for the Ojibwe language.

-Funded by Soillse, the National Research Network for the Maintenance and Revitalisation of Gaelic Language and Culture: September 2020 - February 2021, and by the Scottish Funding Council through the Edinburgh Futures Institute, a Data-Driven Innovation hub: March 2021 - July 2021
+Funded by Soillse - the National Research Network for the Maintenance and Revitalisation of Gaelic Language and Culture: September 2020 to February 2021, by the Scottish Funding Council through the Edinburgh Futures Institute, a Data-Driven Innovation hub: March to July 2021, and by Bòrd na Gàidhlig: February to July 2022.

 Italian Great War literature is an extraordinarily diverse corpus in terms of genres, agents, and ideological backgrounds.
 Fatherland as Motherland was one of the first research projects to explore the conflict’s gendered nature, especially the interplay between nationalism and gender.
 The project combined methodologies from literary studies, political history, and gender and cultural studies to examine both fiction and non-fiction, including diaries, letters and memoirs.
 It excavated the layered site of invention of Italian Great War literature, interpreting between the lines of its various conflicting masculine discourses and representations.